-There is a never ending supply of inspiration here.. the dancer like oaks that stretch out over the streets, the lovely marriage between human made objects and nature, the beautiful aging of the city and its structures, and the ever present flavor of the people who live here.
+There is a never ending supply of inspiration here.. the dancer like oaks that stretch out over the streets, the lovely marriage between human made objects and nature, the beautiful aging of the city and its structures, and the ever present flavor of the people who live and visit here.

 Describe your creative process.
 Are there any rituals or rites of passage you exercise before you begin a new piece?

 Excitement, patience, impatience, patience again, impatience again, and then exhalation.

 Where do you draw inspiration?

 Humanity, nature, and life's adventures.